A-Level Economics Market Failure Revision Notes

 Memory Trick

-“Remember 'PEE-MI' for Market Failure: Public Goods, Externalities, Equality issues, Monopoly Power, and Information Asymmetry.”
+“Remember 'PEE-M' for Market Failure: Public goods, Externalities, Information asymmetry, and Market power.”

 Flashcards